manarwala/research-methods-in-digital-humanities/_posts/2016-09-19-Text Analytics 101 notes.md

 python concordance.py -w think
 ```

+We identified a few problems with [the UPST code](http://github.com/libbyh/upst) in class, and I have fixed a few of them.
+It now uses Python 3.5, correctly counts chapters, and displays dispersion graphs.

 ## More Resources
 The research assistants in my lab have written intros to some of the tools you saw me use in class today: